 - Non-Representationalisms – an umbrella term that can be applied to any discourse that rejects the assumption that learning has to do with constructing an internal representation of an external reality.
 Non-Representationalisms tend to interpret learning in terms of one’s ongoing efforts to maintain fitness within ever-evolving circumstances.
 (Compare: Representationalism.)

 - Attunement (J.J.
 Gibson, 1960s) – a metaphor proposed as an alternative to the Correspondence Discourses suggestion learning involves some sort of internalization of an external reality.
 The metaphor of Attunement brings together such notions of responsiveness, fitness, mutual affect, co-determination.

 - Resonance – a metaphor proposed as an alternative to the Correspondence Discourses suggestion learning involves some sort of internalization of an external reality.
-The metaphor of Resonance highlights such notions as dynamic co-emergence and structural coupling.
+The metaphor of Resonance highlights such notions as dynamic co-emergence and structural coupling (see Enactivism).

 - Coherence – in Psychology, meaningful and consistent associations among the elements of one’s mental world, including beliefs, ethical principles, and formal knowledge

 - Integration – a concept that is common across a range of contexts and topics in Psychology, generally used to signal processes of coordination, achievements of unified functioning, and/or absences of conflict/dissonance (e.g., among one’s motivations and one’s actions, or between a collective’s stated identifications and its members’ convictions)

 - Disintegration – the interruption or rupture of a structure that is necessary to a system’s fluid functioning